binaryage/totalfinder-osax/readme.md

 You may want to read the article about my motivations:
 [http://blog.binaryage.com/totalfinder-without-simbl](http://blog.binaryage.com/totalfinder-without-simbl)

-## TotalFinder configuration file

-In special case you may want to create ini file to override TotalFinder configuration.
-Currently it is useful in case you install TotalFinder.app elsewhere than into /Applications/TotalFinder.app

-config file ~/.totalfinder may look like this:

-    location = ~/Applications/TotalFinder.app

 ## BATFinit event

 Installs TotalFinder.bundle into running Finder.app (/Applications/TotalFinder.app is just a wrapper app for this script)